bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 So I think that there are a lot of really, really fascinating questions inside the space.
 And as a mathematician, I felt like I want better motivations for the questions I'm answering.
 And more, I think people in applied math might also think this way.
-So I think people just need to know that There are really cool questions here waiting to be solved.
+So I think people just need to know that there are really cool questions here waiting to be solved.

 Speaker 1: 00:02:04